mersceery/CoinLizard/README.md

 - **Chat Room**: Allows users to engage in discussions related to cryptocurrencies.
 - **Currency Conversion**: Enables users to convert between different currencies.
 - **Cryptocurrency News**: Offers the latest news and updates about cryptocurrencies and CRUD operation for those news.
+- **List of NFT**: Provides detailed information about various NFTs.

 ## Technologies Used